 Bring us your glass bottles and jars!
 In order to ensure they’re properly recycled, we accept glass bottles and jars at our offices as part of our Sauvons le verre à CDN-NDG glass collection program.
 Our partnership with a specialised glass recycling facility allows them to be effectively recycled.

-Drop-off conditions: The glass must be intact (not broken), only glass containers are accepted (no light bulbs), preferably without caps and properly cleaned.
+Drop-off instructions: The glass must be intact (not broken), only glass containers are accepted (no light bulbs), preferably without caps and properly cleaned.

 Collecting glass separately from other recyclable materials makes the recycling process more efficient by reducing the potential for contamination from broken glass.

-- Polystyrene/styrofoam blocks (#6 plastic) used for packaging items such as electronics or furniture.
-Other containers and packaging marked plastic #6 can now be placed in your blue or green bin with your regular recycling!
+• Polystyrene/styrofoam blocks (#6 plastic) used for packaging items such as electronics or furniture, which is brought to the Saint-Laurent écocentre.
+Other containers and packaging marked plastic #6 (such as food packaging) can now be placed in your blue or green bin with your other recyclable materials!

-- At our 6767 ch de la Côte-des-Neiges location only: Small electronics in the Electrobac drop-off point on the ground floor of the building.
-Before throwing them away, think about trying to repair your electronics at one of our Répar’action workshops!
+• At our 6767 ch de la Côte-des-Neiges location only: Small electronics in the Electrobac drop-off point on the ground floor of the building.